telerik/maui-docs/controls/listview/selection.md

 ## Selection Mode

 The ListView provides three selection modes, which allow you to manipulate the type of selection.
-This is controlled by the `SelectionMode` (`Telerik.XamarinForms.DataControls.ListView.SelectionMode`) property which has the following entries:
+This is controlled by the `SelectionMode` (`Telerik.Maui.Controls.Compatibility.DataControls.ListView.SelectionMode`) property which has the following entries:

 - `None`&mdash;This mode doesn't allow users to select an item.
 - `Single`&mdash;This is the default selection mode.
 It allows users to select only one item.